 Give it a look!

-Your photographs can often be complemented by an accompanying story.
-One with words, in case not everyone can interpret your story through image alone.
+An accompanying story can often compliment your photographs.
+Become one with words, in case not everyone can interpret your story through images alone.

 Travel magazines and websites understand this – that’s why they contain more than just pretty pictures of destinations.

 Those same magazines and websites occasionally have long-term, contracted positions for writers.
-Almost all those places also accept one-off articles (usually with good pay rates).
-If you’re already journaling about the place you’re in, you might as well submit it there, too.
+Almost all those places also accept one-off articles (usually with reasonable pay rates).
+If you’re already journaling about the area you’re in, you might as well submit it there, too.

-Here’s an awesome list of travel writing freelance opportunities.
+Here’s an impressive list of travel writing freelance opportunities.

-You could certainly find similar opportunities for photography sites as well.
+You could undoubtedly find similar opportunities for photography sites as well.
 Those, however, tend to be (understandably) more interested in the visual aspect of your travel photography.